cirocosta/docs-tap/scc/authoring-supply-chains.md

     - 'config-writer'
 ```

-## Modifying a supplychain from ootb-supply-chain-
+For details on how to modify an existing template, check out the [Modifying
+an Out of the Box Supply template](#modifying-an-out-of-the-box-template)
+section.

+## Modifying an Out of the Box Supply Chain

 In case either the shape of a supply chain or the templates that it points at
-should be changed, a few steps should be followed.
+should be slightly changed, we recommend following the steps below:

 1. Copy one of the reference supply chains
 1. Remove the old one (see [preventing TAP supply chains from being
    installed](#preventing-tap-supply-chains-from-being-installed))
 1. Modify the supply chain object
-1. Submit to the cluster
+1. Submit the modified supply chain to the cluster

 ### Example